-Metabolic biomarkers for preventive molecular medicineDecember 4th, 2012 in Medical research /
+Metabolic biomarkers for preventive molecular medicineDecember 4, 2012 in Medicine & Health / Medical research

 A team of scientists from the Spanish National Cancer Research Centre, led by its director, María Blasco, together with Jose M. Mato, the director of the Center for Cooperative Research in Biosciences, has shown that the metabolic profile of an organism indicates its level of cellular aging and the general state of health in mice.